flow-io/flow-mock-write/README.md

 ## Usage

-To create a mock readable stream,
+To create a mock for writing to writable streams,

 ``` javascript
 var mock = require( 'flow-mock-write' );
 ```

-The method accepts two input arguments: an array of values to write and a writeable stream.
+The method accepts two input arguments: an array of values to write and a writable stream.

 ``` javascript
 var eventStream = require( 'event-stream' );